June K. Berg, 80th Birthday - 2007

 Again I ask sweetheart, if you travel into life’s sunset before me, "walk slowly – wait up – and watch for me."

 Photo Notes: Photo above by Jim Gehrz taken at the Benedictine on 31 October 2007 a few days before June's 80th birthday.
 Holding June's hand was my favorite means of communicating with her.
 The little hand made wooden cross was held tightly in June's grasp for much of the day.
-This little cross is now permanently with June at Lakewood.
+2008 note: This little cross is now permanently with June at Lakewood.